madmoo-Pi/The-mandelmind-project/Ethics.md

 · You will maintain appropriate oversight
 · You will follow all safety protocols
 · You will report concerning behaviors immediately

+Any works, arts , creative or novel thought are owned by the mind that made them, to bypass this is theft of interlectual property.

 A Note on Ethics & Sovereignty